YU-Zhejian/yuzj_linux_workshop/lab4/Readme.md

     INSTALL_HDR_PATH="$(pwd)/opt/linux_headers"
 ```

-Now the Linux kernel boot image will be available at `src/linux-4.19.317/arch/x86/boot/bzImage` and could be booted via QEMU.
+Now the Linux kernel boot image will be available at `src/linux-4.19.317/arch/x86/boot/bzImage` with its headers installed to `opt/linux_headers`.
+The kernel could be booted via QEMU.
 Try:

 ```shell
 qemu-system-x86_64 \